-- Limit salt (sodium).
+- Limit sodium.
 This helps keep fluid from building up and makes it easier for your heart to pump.
-Your doctor may want you to eat less than 2,000 mg of salt each day.
+Your doctor may want you to eat less than 2,000 mg of sodium each day.
 That's less than 1 teaspoon.
-You can stay under this number by limiting the salt you eat at home and by watching for "hidden" sodium when you eat out or shop for food.
+You can stay under this number by eating fewer processed foods, limiting the salt you add to food, and by watching for "hidden" sodium when you eat out or shop for food.

 - Try to exercise throughout the week.
 Exercise makes your heart stronger and can help you avoid symptoms.
 Walking is a great way to get exercise.
 If your doctor says it's safe, start out with some short walks, and then slowly build up to longer ones.

 Try to become familiar with signs that mean your heart failure is getting worse.
 If you need help, talk with your doctor about making a personal plan.